 In the example above, system properties specify the keystore containing the server's key pair, the keystore password, the truststore containing the client certificates, and the truststore password.
-Setting up SSL keystores and truststores is partly described in Key and certificate handling.
-Other topics in the section Network encryption and authentication with SSL/TLS provide information on protecting database network traffic using SSL.
+Setting up SSL keystores and truststores is described in the section

+"Configuring SSL/TLS" in the Derby Security Guide, along with more information on protecting database network traffic using SSL.